-With travel opening up around the world, thoughts are turning to Asia as an option for this winter and beyond.
-In this article we delve into the current situation in our specialist destinations in South and Southeast Asia.
-We discuss how and where you can travel to Asia and what it is like in the destinations themselves.
+Travel began to open up in the last part of 2021 and as we enter a new year, holidays to Asia are back on the horizon.
+In this article we delve into where to throughout 2022.
+We’ll also discuss the current situation in our specialist destinations in South and Southeast Asia.
+We will explain how you can travel to Asia and what it is like in the destinations themselves.

-Although cases in the UK remain relatively high, most people have now had their COVID vaccinations and even boosters and can now travel to a variety of countries relatively easily.
+Although cases in the UK remain high, most people have now had their COVID vaccinations and as such, are permitted to enter a variety of countries.

 As of October 11th 2021, all countries in Asia had been removed from the UK’s Red List.
-Most of them now have quite low COVID numbers, much less so than in the summer months.
-Some are still nervous about allowing tourists back in, however, several countries are now open or carefully planning to reopen tourism.
+Some are still nervous about allowing tourists back in, however several countries are now open or carefully planning to reopen tourism.
 So, the key question is, which countries are open and when will other South and Southeast Asian countries open for tourism?

 Can I go to the Maldives?